djotaku/Civilization_VI_Play_By_Cloud_Webhook_with_FastAPI/README.md

 "leaderName": "the name of your civ leader (and for some of them the attribute)" }
 ```
 This is why I have two different endpoints, one for Play by Cloud and one for Play Your Damn Turn (PYDT).
-Also note that the PBC turn number is a string while the PYDT JSON is an integer.

 ## Endpoints